 EE1-2.x NN-Inter (JVET-AE0112 investigating complexity reduction possibilities).

+EE1-3.x NN-Intra (JVET-AE0144 training cross-check).

 All tests in EE1 are advised to use NNVC-6.0 as code base (unless it is not possible).
-The anchor for EE1 test is the default configuration of NNVC-6.0 as defined by AhG11/AhG14 (NN-intra and low complexity NN-filter enabled by default) in JVET-AD2016.
+The anchor for EE1 test is the default configuration of NNVC-6.0 as defined by AhG11/AhG14 (NN-intra and low complexity NN-filter enabled by default) in JVET-AE2016.
 Anchor performance and reference point for HOP NN-filters will be provided by AhG14.